Voicing (music)

-It includes the instrumentation and vertical spacing and ordering of the musical notes in a chord: which notes are on the top or in the middle, which ones are doubled, which octave each is in, and which instruments or voices perform each note.
+It includes the instrumentation and vertical spacing and ordering of the notes in a chord: which notes are on the top or in the middle, which ones are doubled, which octave each is in, and which instruments or voices perform each note.

 Vertical placement

 The following three chords are all C-major triads in root position with different voicings.
 The first is in close position (the most compact voicing), while the second and third are in open position (that is, with wider spacing).
 Notice also that the G is doubled at the octave in the third chord; that is, it appears in two different octaves.

 Examples

 Many composers, as they developed and gained experience, became more enterprising and imaginative in their handling of chord voicing.
 For example, the theme from the second movement of Ludwig van Beethoven's early Piano Sonata No. 10 (1798), presents chords mostly in close position: